Prosperity Without Pollution

 Fossil fuel energy companies tell us that all forms of energy entail some risks and that they are working to minimize these.
 But in fact, different forms of energy have HUGE differences in their risk factors especially when looking at the full “well to wheel” cycle.
 Fossil fuel extraction involves significantly more risk when using extreme oil extraction techniques like fracking, ocean and arctic deep sea drilling and open pit tar sand extraction.

 Not only is the extraction risky, but the refining and burning of these fuels is also highly polluting.
-Look at the Top 10 Toxic Ingredients Used In The Fossil Fuel Industries.
+Look at the 10 Most Toxic Ingredients Used In Coal, Oil and Gas Production.

 These include, among others:

-• Radon – radioactive gas which causes lung cancer.
+- Radon – radioactive gas which is the second largest cause of lung cancer in the US.
 Fracking is a new source, releasing it into the air and groundwater and as an additional pollutant in the extracted natural gas.

 In addition, you have the problem of green house gases.
 And all the new fossil fuel based alternatives are worse than conventional oil extraction!